staceywies/Birthday-Buddy/README.md

 logs activity with timestamps

-commits updates back to the repo
+logs updates back to the repo